SatanWoo/BuTaiMeng/README.md

 LianMeng(App Store link is shown below), which is a very popual app among teenagers http://itunes.apple.com/cn/app/myotee-lian-meng-gan-jue-zi/id764976183?mt=8 is a good app for us to learn.

 This repo is just an uncommerical app written by myself, <strong>no hacking, no reverse engineering</strong>.
-The implementation is not guaranteed to be the same as the LianMeng App.
-So feel free to modify it, <strong>but</strong>, do not try to release it on AppStore.
+The implementation is <b>not</b> guaranteed to be the same as the LianMeng App.
+Feel free to modify it, <strong>but</strong>, do not try to release it on AppStore.

 # Result